nashpaz123/multibranch-sample-app/README.md

 }
 ```

-After you commit and push the Jenkinsfile to the remote repository:
+After you commit and push the Jenkinsfile from the local machine to the remote repository:
 ```
 git push
 ```